sous-chefs/firefox/README.md

 Attributes
 ==========

-* version: Version of firefox to download.
+* `version` - Version of firefox to download.
 Default is `latest`.
-* lang: Language of firefox to install.
+* `lang` - Language of firefox to install.
 Windows and Mac OS X only.
 Default is `en-US`.
-* releases_url: URL for the releases directory for use by Windows and Mac OS X only.
+* `releases_url` - URL for the releases directory for use by Windows and Mac OS X only.
 Linux platforms use package manager.

 Usage